Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Friday, June 18th, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $63.77, for a total transaction of $1,275,400.00.

-The firm also recently announced a quarterly dividend, which was paid on Monday, June 14th.
-Stockholders of record on Tuesday, June 1st were paid a $0.10 dividend.
-This represents a $0.40 annualized dividend and a dividend yield of 0.62%.
+The business also recently announced a quarterly dividend, which was paid on Monday, June 14th.
+Shareholders of record on Tuesday, June 1st were paid a $0.10 dividend.
 The ex-dividend date of this dividend was Friday, May 28th.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 16.06%.
+This represents a $0.40 annualized dividend and a dividend yield of 0.64%.
+Interactive Brokers Group’s dividend payout ratio (DPR) is currently 16.06%.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Stifel Financial Corp boosted its stake in shares of Interactive Brokers Group by 46.9% in the 1st quarter.
-Stifel Financial Corp now owns 233,767 shares of the financial services provider’s stock valued at $17,074,000 after purchasing an additional 74,594 shares during the last quarter.
-Vestmark Advisory Solutions Inc. boosted its stake in shares of Interactive Brokers Group by 90.4% in the 1st quarter.
-Vestmark Advisory Solutions Inc. now owns 53,317 shares of the financial services provider’s stock valued at $3,894,000 after purchasing an additional 25,320 shares during the last quarter.
-Norges Bank bought a new position in shares of Interactive Brokers Group in the 4th quarter valued at about $47,763,000.
-Oppenheimer & Co.
-Inc. bought a new position in shares of Interactive Brokers Group in the 4th quarter valued at about $999,000.
-Finally, Geode Capital Management LLC boosted its stake in Interactive Brokers Group by 6.6% during the 1st quarter.
-Geode Capital Management LLC now owns 967,687 shares of the financial services provider’s stock worth $70,679,000 after acquiring an additional 60,317 shares during the last quarter.
-18.76% of the stock is currently owned by institutional investors.
+IBKR has been the topic of a number of recent analyst reports.
+The Goldman Sachs Group increased their price objective on Interactive Brokers Group from $73.00 to $83.00 and gave the company a “neutral” rating in a report on Monday, April 5th.
+Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 price target on the stock. in a research note on Wednesday, June 9th.
+Finally, Credit Suisse Group boosted their price objective on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 21st.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
+Interactive Brokers Group currently has an average rating of “Hold” and an average price target of $78.86.

-IBKR has been the subject of a number of recent analyst reports.
-Zacks Investment Research cut shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $72.00 target price for the company. in a research report on Wednesday, June 9th.
-The Goldman Sachs Group increased their target price on shares of Interactive Brokers Group from $73.00 to $83.00 and gave the stock a “neutral” rating in a research report on Monday, April 5th.
-Finally, Credit Suisse Group increased their target price on shares of Interactive Brokers Group from $92.00 to $110.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 21st.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and four have issued a buy rating to the stock.
-The company presently has a consensus rating of “Hold” and an average price target of $78.86.
+Institutional investors have recently added to or reduced their stakes in the company.
+Ameritas Investment Company LLC acquired a new stake in shares of Interactive Brokers Group during the first quarter worth $33,000.
+Benjamin F. Edwards & Company Inc. purchased a new position in Interactive Brokers Group during the 1st quarter worth $57,000.
+Eaton Vance Management acquired a new stake in shares of Interactive Brokers Group in the 1st quarter worth $75,000.
+Amundi Pioneer Asset Management Inc. boosted its holdings in shares of Interactive Brokers Group by 73.7% in the fourth quarter.
+Amundi Pioneer Asset Management Inc. now owns 1,077 shares of the financial services provider’s stock valued at $66,000 after acquiring an additional 457 shares in the last quarter.
+Finally, Graves Light Private Wealth Management Inc. increased its stake in shares of Interactive Brokers Group by 46.7% during the first quarter.
+Graves Light Private Wealth Management Inc. now owns 1,309 shares of the financial services provider’s stock worth $96,000 after acquiring an additional 417 shares during the period.
+Institutional investors and hedge funds own 18.76% of the company’s stock.

 Interactive Brokers Group Company Profile